-Staff understand their roles fully and co-operate well as a team.
-They use the guidance of external agencies such as the Mudiad Meithrin and the local authority sensibly.
+Even though the staff are reasonably new to their roles since re-establishing the setting in November 2014, they understand their roles fully and co-operate well as a team.
+They use the guidance of the Mudiad Meithrin, Flying Start and the local authority sensibly.
 This practice ensures the best use of their expertise.
 The leader, staff and management committee plan purposefully to provide interesting experiences for the children.